The evolution of football goal celebrations

 The use of goal celebrations has come a long way.

-From Roger Milla’s dance, to Peter Crouch’s robot right up until Griezmann’s ultra-modern Hotline bling – goal celebrations have evolved a great deal.
+From Roger Milla’s dance to Peter Crouch’s robot right up until the most recent Dele Alli Challenge – goal celebrations have evolved a great deal.

 Here, Coral look at the most iconic celebrations over the past 60 years…